verylargebox/VLBUserIdentity/README.md

 #Considerations
 1. There is a chance that the user loses access to both his email and any client with an authorised residence.
 How does the user regain access to her data?
-2. Email is not really designed for user authentication.
-Might worth considering a protocol for user authentication.
+2. Email is not really designed for user verification.
+Might worth considering a protocol for user verification.

 #Discussion
 There is a [Google+ topic already on the subject][14], so please focus your efforts there.